clojurebridge-minneapolis/clojurebridgemn.org/README.md

-# clojurebridgemn.org
+# ClojureBridgeMN.org

 Source for the clojurebridgemn.org website

 Are you (or do you know) a developer that might want to learn Clojure in the Minneapolis / St. Paul area?
-We still have opening for Track 2 at the next [ClojureBridgeMN](http://ClojureBridgeMN.org) workshop!
+We still have openings for Track 2 at the next [ClojureBridgeMN](http://ClojureBridgeMN.org) workshop!

 ## documentation

-Now ClojureBridgeMN.org is based on ClojureScript and Om!
+Now [ClojureBridgeMN](http://ClojureBridgeMN.org) is based on ClojureScript and Om!

 The organization of the project is based on [marron](https://github.com/tmarble/marron) which is my